 So again in summary, now more than ever before, we need to understand, study and learn all there is about Sukkot because these principles He is teaching us are what will strengthen, encourage and fill us with the fortitude, courage and drive to press forward in this very difficult year.
 Remember He says His Torah is a tree of life to those who take hold of it!!
 He either really means it or was just making a statement for effect.
 Each of us will have to decide how to apply this to our own lives.

 Be encouraged and enjoy HaShem this Sukkot and dwell in His Presence in His ‘Shelter of Faith!’
-Even if you have crushing health problems and or received crushing health news recently, HaShem is not defeated by any of this!
-We have much to fear from this cruel world, but Baruch HaShem, He is far above this world and nothing is impossible with Him!
+Even if you have crushing health, financial or other problems and or received crushing health news recently, HaShem is not defeated by any of this!
+We have much to fear from this vile, wicked, cruel world, but Baruch HaShem, He is far above this world and nothing is impossible with Him!
 May our Final Redemption be so VERY soon in our days!